Hunting and Fishing

 DESCRIPTION & TAXONOMY

 The Siberian brown bear is intermediate in size between the Eurasian and Kamchatka brown bears.
-It is larger than the Eurasian brown bear, with more massive bones and a somewhat larger and heavier skull, but smaller than the Kamchatka brown bear The fur is long, soft and dense, it is more luxuriant than that of any other bear.
-The color is usually dark brown with noticeably darker legs, but will vary from light pale brown to dark brown, and some individuals will show yellowish, cinnamon or black tones.
+It is larger than the Eurasian brown bear, with more massive bones and a somewhat larger and heavier skull, but smaller than the Kamchatka brown bear.
+The fur is long, soft, and dense, and it is more luxuriant than that of any other bear.
+The color is usually dark brown with noticeably darker legs but will vary from light pale brown to dark brown, and some individuals will show yellowish cinnamon or black tones.
 The claws are brown to blackish-brown, strongly curved, up to 3- 1/3 inches (85 mm) in length.
 The brown bears of the Kolyma and Anadyr basins are included in this category.
-They are similar to the grizzlies of North America – smaller, long-haired and aggressive.
-The Siberian brown bear category includes the following subspecies that have been described by various authorities: collaris (Siberia), sibiricus (Siberia), jeniseensis (Krasnoyarsk region), kolymensis (Kolyma River), and baikalensis (lrkutsk region).
+They are similar to the grizzlies of North America – smaller, long-haired, and aggressive.
+The Siberian brown bear category includes the following subspecies that various authorities have described: collaris (Siberia), sibiricus (Siberia), jeniseensis (Krasnoyarsk region), kolymensis (Kolyma River), and baikalensis (Irkutsk region).

-The record trophy score is 26.8 inches.
-The second largest SCI tropy was taken by one of our clients.
+The record trophy score is 26 13/16 inches.
+The second-largest SCI trophy was taken by one of our clients.

 DISTRIBUTION